-Read through your Observation Worksheet again.
-As you do, write in the left margin the main theme of each paragraph.
-You may, of course, also write it below.
+Read your Observation Worksheet again.
+As you do, write the main theme of each paragraph in the left margin or below.

 - a.
-1:1-4
+1:1-9

 - b.
-1:5-9
+1:10-12

 - c.
-1:10-12
+1:13-20

 - d.
-1:13-20

-- e.
 1:21-22

 - 5. Now you have the themes of the paragraphs, so what is the theme, the main subject or event, covered in Esther chapter 1?
-If you wanted to remember what this chapter is all about, how would you title it?
+If you wanted to remember what this chapter is all about, how would you summarize it?

 - a.
 Write it out in as few words as possible.
-If you can, it is always best to use words from the text as it will help you better remember the content of the chapter.
-For example: you could title it "A King and Queen Throw 3 Celebrations" or "Ahasuerus Gives a Banquet, Queen Vashti Refuses to Come."
-While the first title is true, the latter uses terms from the text (banquet rather than celebration) and is more specific, noting the names of the key people and the problem at the second banquet.
+It is best to use words from the text as it will help you better remember the content of the chapter.
+For example: you could use the theme "A King and Queen Throw 3 Celebrations" or "Ahasuerus Gives a Feast, Queen Vashti Refuses to Come."
+While the first theme is true, the latter uses terms from the text (feast rather than celebration) and is more specific, noting the names of the key people and the problem at the second feast.

 - b.
 You will find an "Esther at a Glance" chart in the Appendix of this book.
 Record a theme for Esther 1 on the chart.